What is Continuous Improvement?

 Benefits of Continuous Improvement

 The benefits of continuous improvement are wide and varied.
-Firstly, employing the ideas for improving process in the organisation that have been created by the team, makes the new processes practical and believable to employees.
+Firstly, employing the ideas for improving processes in the organisation that the team has created makes the new methods practical and believable to employees.
 Secondly, once employees see their ideas being implemented, they will be more inclined to find new ways to improve other processes.
-Employees feel empowered by the new process and it will reinforce their commitment through better teamwork and higher motivational levels.
-This will all lead to greater productivity and a happier work environment.
-Finally, implementing continuous improvement will reduce efficiency waste and will encourage more ‘small wins’ by doing less.
-This will lead to lower costs, higher quality outcomes and ultimately improve organisational performance.
+Employees feel empowered by the new approach.
+This will reinforce their commitment through better teamwork and higher motivational levels.
+Overall, this all leads to greater productivity and a happier work environment.
+Finally, implementing continuous improvement will reduce efficiency waste and encourage more ‘small wins’ by doing less.
+This leads to lower costs and higher quality outcomes and improves organisational performance.

-Which continuous improvement tool to use is dependent on the context of the organisation.
-As each organisation is unique, so will be the continuous improvement tools used.
-At Southpac, we teach a variety of tools to our participants including analysis, improvement measures, charts, diagrams root-cause analysis, as well as higher level transformational projects such as Kaizen events.
+Which continuous improvement tool to use depends on the organisation’s context.
+As each organisation is unique, so will need to be constant improvement tools used.
+At Southpac, we teach a variety of tools to our participants.
+These include analysis, improvement measures, charts, diagrams, root-cause analysis, and higher-level transformational projects such as Kaizen events.

 The Continuous Improvement Cycle

-The diagram explains how ‘small wins’ on a continual basis in the organisation are achieved.
-The following steps in the continual improvement cycle, are simple to implement yet comprehensive in identifying and formulating action plans.
+The diagram explains how ‘small wins’ are continually achieved in the organisation.
+The following steps in the continual improvement cycle are simple to implement.
+However, they are comprehensive in identifying and formulating action plans.

 Top 6 Benefits Of